 Challenge: 50km, 25m ascent

-Breakfast marks the end of your trip in the pleasant town of Sète, the biggest French fishing port, also well known for its beautiful beaches.
+Breakfast marks the end of your trip in the pleasant town of Sète, the biggest French fishing port in the Mediterranean Sea, also well known for its beautiful beaches.
 This authentic town, full of pastel coloured houses with wrought iron balconies, is crossed by several connecting canals and the Thau Basin.
 In the harbour you find an abundance of fish restaurants.
 Everything as fresh as can be!
 A visit to the large covered market is really worth-wile.
 Here you can buy anything that has to do with food and drink and the products are displayed wonderfully.

 Winora Santiago, 21 Speed

 The bikes come with pannier, handlebar bag, spare tube, tools, pump, helmet and lock